Shubhangi-Tiwari/Capstone-Project-EDA---Hotel-Booking/README.md

 5.How many options are there while booking a hotel?
 Which one is booked the most?

-6.From which market segment booking was done?
+6.From which market segment most of the booking was done?

-7.Which distribution chanels is most used by customer while booking hotel?
+7.Which distribution channel is most used by customer while booking hotel?

-8.Which is the most ordered/served meal in hotels?
+8.Which is the most ordered/served/liked meal in hotels?

 9.Which deposit type was most preferred by the customers for hotel booking?

 10.Through which agent most of the bookings were done?

-11.In which year most of the customes arrived in both hotel?
+11.In which year most of the customers arrived in both hotel?

-12.In which of the month most of the custromers arrived?Which is the least favourable month for customers to visit hotel?
+12.In which of the month most of the custromers arrived?
+Which is the least favourable month for customers to visit hotel?

 13.In which hotel most the customers arrived?

 14.Which age group is most likely to book hotel?

-15.
+15.How many people preferred to stay in hotels?

 # Conclusion